MRKIKSY/MRKIKSYAGECALCULATOR/README.md

 btnEl.addEventListener("click", calculateAge);

 This line adds an event listener to the btnEl element, listening for a "click" event.
 When clicked, it will execute the calculateAge function.
+This code essentially calculates a person's age based on their birthday input and displays it on the webpage when a button is clicked.